sansajn/test/c++/iterator/readme.md

 }
 ```

 implemented again in `test_it.hpp` file.
-We can then write *Catch2* test for our iterator implementation this way
+We can then write [Catch2][Catch2] test for our iterator implementation this way

-> TODO: add catch2 reference https://github.com/catchorg/Catch2

 ```c++
 TEST_CASE("forward iterator should allow following expressions",